MAFFPT/Hubitat/Nuki Smart Lock 2.0/Apps & drivers/readme.md

 I *strongly* suggest you to use the production version and install de debugging versions when a problem is found.

-So, it is your choice wich one you want to use.
+However, it is your choice wich one you want to use.